Phillip Eyler Sells 2,000 Shares of Gentherm Incorporated (NASDAQ:THRM) Stock

-Gentherm Incorporated (NASDAQ:THRM) CEO Phillip Eyler sold 2,000 shares of the stock in a transaction that occurred on Monday, December 6th.
-The shares were sold at an average price of $86.95, for a total transaction of $173,900.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Gentherm Incorporated (NASDAQ:THRM) CEO Phillip Eyler sold 2,000 shares of the company’s stock in a transaction on Wednesday, December 8th.
+The shares were sold at an average price of $84.99, for a total transaction of $169,980.00.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.

 Gentherm, Inc engages in the designing, development, manufacturing, and marketing of heating, cooling, and ventilating devices.
 It operates through the following business segments: Automotive and Medical.
 The Automotive segment designs, develops, produces, and sells automotive seat comfort systems, specialized automotive cable systems, and automotive and non-automotive thermal convenience products.